-- Monitoring system for operations and maintenance procedure compliance: - Driver Ride Check, identified as a SCAT-22, ensures drivers are performing their job to expectations of Brevard County Transit Services. - Regular random video monitoring of drivers. - Automatic Vehicle Locating just installed, including speed of buses. - Customer comment investigations, with video.
-Discipline for verified violations. - Daily post trip reports by Maintenance and Fuelers - Preventive Maintenance on buses - Monitoring operations to identify any safety risk mitigations that you have instituted that may ineffective, inappropriate, were mot implemented as intended, or resulted in unforeseen negative consequences: - Risk assessments to identify potential hazards - Investigating safety event investigations, including the identification of causal or contributing factors in those events: - Accident Reporting - Monitoring and process information obtained through internal safety reporting programs or systems: - Safety and Training Coordinator and Safety and Security Committee reviews accidents, incidents, hazards and near miss reporting.
+- Monitoring system for operations and maintenance procedure compliance: - Driver Ride Check, identified as a SCAT-22, ensures drivers are performing their job to expectations of Brevard County Transit Services. - o Regular random video monitoring of drivers. - Automatic Vehicle Locating, including speed of buses. - Customer comment investigations, with video.
+Corrective action for verified violations. - Daily post trip reports by Maintenance and Fuelers - Preventive Maintenance of buses - Monitoring operations to identify any safety risk mitigations that have been instituted that may be ineffective, inappropriate, were not implemented as intended, or resulted in unforeseen negative consequences: - Risk assessments to identify potential hazards - Investigating safety event investigations, including the identification of causal or contributing factors in those events: - Accident Reporting - Monitoring and process information obtained through internal safety reporting programs or systems: - Safety and Training Coordinator and Safety and Security Committee reviews accidents, incidents, hazards and near miss reporting.